beehive-lab/tornadovm-installer/README.md

 ### How to use?

 The scripts provided in this repository will compile/download OpenJDK, `cmake` and it will build TornadoVM.

+All scripts are built for Linux OS.

 To use TornadoVM with OpenJDK 8: